amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 For explanation on the hyperparameters in the `training-hyperparameters` block, please refer to AWS documentation [DeepAR Hyperparameters](https://docs.aws.amazon.com/sagemaker/latest/dg/deepar_hyperparameters.html).
-A notebook is available to train new hyperparameters in `\resources\sagemaker\notebooks\model-hypertunning.ipynb` (upload it together with the `utils.py` file in the the same folder to the SageMaker Studio code editor environment).
+A notebook is available to train new hyperparameters in `\resources\sagemaker\notebooks\model-hypertunning.ipynb` (upload it together with the `utils.py` file in the same folder to the SageMaker Studio code editor environment).

 The parameters in the `validation-threshold` block refer to:
 * `weighted_quantile_loss` - the initial threshold at which a model is considered good enough to be deployed in production.
-In this demo, this value store in an SSM parameters will be lowered over time as (hopefully) better and better model are trained.
+In this demo, this value stored in an SSM parameters will be lowered over time as (hopefully) better and better model are trained.
 * `update_rate` - the rate at which we update the `weighted_quantile_loss` validation threshold.
 In this demo we use a very simple approach `abs(new_model_weighted_quantile_loss_value - weighted_quantile_loss_threshold) * update_rate`.
 See the section below [How is the model accuracy threshold updated?](#how-is-the-model-accuracy-threshold-updated)